 Strain and Filter

 Remove the zest from the solution by pouring it through a fine mesh strainer or cheesecloth.
-This should remove most of the zest, but I recommend filtering the liquid afterwards.
+This should remove most of the zest, but we recommend filtering the liquid afterwards.
 Once strained, the yellow liquid will still contain tiny pieces of zest that could impart a bitter flavor and residue over time.
-At this point, I usually filter the liquid through a paper towel to remove the bigger particles and then through a coffee filter.
+At this point, we usually filter the liquid through a paper towel to remove the bigger particles and then through a coffee filter.
 The paper towel is an important step to save time since the coffee filter would quickly clog otherwise.
 Filtering this way takes a few extra minutes now, but pays off later in flavor and smoothness.

 Make the Syrup

 Put your filtered lemon concentrate in a container and set aside for now.
 Place the sugar in a sauce pan and add the water.
 Bring to a boil over medium heat, stirring until the sugar is completely dissolved and the water becomes clear.
 Remove from heat and allow to cool.